ASFHyP3/hyp3-insar-gamma/etc/README_GammaInSAR.txt

 The LOS displacement map is in GeoTIFF format and converts the unwrapped differential phase into measurements of ground movement in meters along the look vector (line-of-sight).
 Positive values indicate movement towards the sensor (such as uplift), while negative values indicate movement away from the sensor (such as subsidence).

 The LOS displacement map is tagged with _los_disp.tif

+*Note that this file is optional.
+Select the "Include LOS Disp" option in the HyP3 Processing Options to include it in the product package.*

 ----------------
 ## 4. Vertical Displacement Map